snagis/EmployeeDirectory/Readme.txt

 Additional Notes:
   ./gradlew bootRun is all you need to do to run the app.
-This downloads all the required deependencies and runs the project.
+This downloads all the required dependencies and runs the project.
+The application can be accessed at localhost:8080.
 But if you are behind firewall, you may need to set proxy settings in gradle.properties in the project directory.

-  Also, in case of firewall blocking you to reach MySql instances, you may want to try following command instead...
+  Also, in case of firewall blocking you to reach MySql instances on RDS, you may want to try following command instead...

   ./gradlew bootRun -PjvmArgs="-Dhttp.proxyHost=<your.proxy.host> -Dhttp.proxyPort=<proxy-port>"

+  Other alternative is to create db locally and modify application.properties.